pluralsight/guides/draft/interesting-apis/visualizing-tweets-with-pubnub-s-stream-controller-and-css3-animations/article.md

 ![Twitter keys and tokens](https://raw.githubusercontent.com/pluralsight/guides/master/images/cf78b26f-d185-468e-8fe4-ff1e0edf386d.png)

-Now save your consumer key, consumer secret, access token, and access token secret since we'll need it later.
+Save your consumer key, consumer secret, access token, and access token secret since we'll need it later.

 ### PubNub
 Go to https://admin.pubnub.com/#/register and register a new account.
 When you log in, you will be presented with this screen: